code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

-If a face does not correspond to a standard type, the user must completely fill the arrays `bc_type`, `icodcl`, `rcodcl1`, `rcodcl2`, and `rcodcl3` fr each variable field. `bc_type[face_id]` is then equal to `CS_INDEF` or another value defined by the user (see note at the end of \ref sec_prg_bc_standard).
+If a face does not correspond to a standard type, the user must completely fill the arrays `bc_type`, `icodcl`, `rcodcl1`, `rcodcl2`, and `rcodcl3` fr each variable field. `bc_type[face_id]` is then equal to `CS_UNDEF` or another value defined by the user (see note at the end of \ref sec_prg_bc_standard).
 The `icodcl` and `rcodcl` arrays must be filled as follows: